 Organizational Change Map

 Organizational change can be done in many ways.
+Learn how.

-There are many different types of activities that can contribute to a successful reorganization.
+Organizational change can be done in many ways.
+In fact, there are many different types of activities that can contribute to a successful reorganization.
 But how do you start?
 What elements do you need and how are these things connected to each other?
 At Fæbric, we have developed a map to facilitate you in your organizational change project.
 We have designed the map on basis of our experiences in organizational change.
 You are invited to use it freely.
 If you have feedback or questions, please reach out to us.

 How it works?